 Our children are growing up in today's world without any understanding of nature and how it impacts their daily life.
 Our children are growing up not knowing how to plant a garden, dig for worms, find animal tracks in the snow, or gaze at a cloudless sky in wonder.
 To address this challenge, the staff of UPC Discovery and the congregation of United Presbyterian Church began construction on a Nature Classroom in June 2011.

 Nature classrooms provide children opportunities to explore the natural world.
 These Nature Classrooms are often structured into learning centers and many components of the classroom environments are repeated outside.
-The centers in a Nature Classroom are: Nature Art Center, Nature Music Center, the Gathering Place, Messy Materials, Garden Center, Construction Area, the Climbing Area or Tree House, Water Feather, and Entry Feature.
+The centers in a Nature Classroom are: Nature Art Center, Nature Music Center, the Gathering Place, Messy Materials, Garden Center, Construction Area, the Climbing Area or Tree House, Water Feature, and Entry Feature.

 Nature Classroom Centers

 The entry feature serves to identify the entrance to the Nature Classroom and beckons children to enter through it to the many natural areas beyond.
 At UPC Discovery, the Nature Classroom is an extension of the traditional playground and the pergola entry feature clearly defines where children enter the Nature Classroom.
 The wooden sign identifies the name of the Nature Classroom.

 This area invites larger groups of children to gather for a story, class meeting, or creative movement.
 Its dual purpose as the Tree House also invites children to create their own environments using large pieces of cloth to create "forts".
 When children work together to create these environments they learn to listen to each other and respect different ideas.
 They begin to strengthen essential collaborative skills for life-long learning.